 Applicants interested in this funding opportunity must submit grant proposal packages by May 19, 2022.
-Applicants should plan for projects to begin on October 1, 2022.
+Applicants should plan for projects to begin on visit: Environmental Protection in Indian Country

+October 1, 2022.
 To learn more about the pre-application assistance calls and how to apply for funding, visit: Environmental Justice Small Grants Program.